Malcolm J. Fraser Jr. Professor Emeritus

-- Rev. Julius A. Nieuwland, CSC, Professor of Biological Sciences 2011-Present
+- Rev. Julius A. Nieuwland, CSC, Professor of Biological Sciences, University of Notre Dame, IN 2011-Present

 - Fellow, American Association for the Advancement of Science 2007-Present

-- Assistant Professor, Department of Biological Sciences, University of Notre Dame 1983-1989
+- Associate Professor, Department of Biological Sciences, University of Notre Dame, IN 1989-2002

-- Associate Professor, Department of Biological Sciences, University of Notre Dame 1989-2002
+- Assistant Professor, Department of Biological Sciences, University of Notre Dame, IN 1983-1989

 - Balu, B., C. Chauhan , S. P. Maher., D. A. Shoue, H. Wang, J. Kissinger, M. J. Fraser Jr., and J. H. Adams.
 2009. piggyBac is an effective tool for functional analysis of the Plasmodium falciparum genome.
 BMC Microbiology, 9, 83.

 - Nawtaisong, P., Keith, J., Fraser, T., Kolokoltsov, A., Davey, R., Higgs, S, Mohammed, A, Rongsriyam Y., Narumon, K, and M. J. Fraser, Jr. 2009.
 Effective suppression of Dengue Fever Virus in mosquito cell cultures using retroviral transduction of hammerhead ribozymes targeting the viral genome.
 BMC Virol.
 J. 6, 73.